memery1446/DexAggregator/README.md

                     https://www.alchemy.com/
                     https://www.infura.io/

         => =>   Connect a web3 wallet like Metamask with the Hardhat Network.
-Note that "show test networks" may need to be selected in order to find the Hardhat Netowork.  <= <=
+Note that "show test networks" may need to be selected in order to find the Hardhat Netowork option.  <= <=

-    Be sure you're in your project's root directory, then:
+    Be sure your terminal is in your project's root directory, then:

         => =>     IN YOUR TERMINAL, RUN: `npx hardhat node`  <= <=

+    You'll see a node spin up with lots of addreses and private keys.
+It will act as your Ethereum node during development and the addresses and keys will remain consistent launch to launch.

-        => =>   Scroll to the top in that same terminal and copy the private key for account -0-.
-In zero based accounting, this is the first account and will be your deployment account in Hardhat.  <= <=
+        => =>   Scroll to the top of the node information and copy the private key for account -0-.   <= <=

+    In zero based accounting, this is the first account and will be the deployer account in Hardhat.

-        => =>   Copy the wallet private key of Hardhat accout -0- and paste it to the `.env` file, replacing the placeholder text after the equal sign.    <= <=
+        => =>   Paste that address into the `.env` file, replacing the placeholder text.    <= <= For help:
-                    For help:
                     https://metamask.io

          => =>   Now go to your Web3 wallet and make sure you're on the Hardhat Network.
-Select 'add account or hardware wallet'.
+Select 'add account or hardware wallet.'
 Follow prommpts to add an account.
-Paste in the same private key from account -0-, follow prompts, and name the account Hardhat 0, or a name of your choice.
-I highly advise putting Hardhat in the name of this account to avoid later confusion.    <= <=
+Paste the same private key from account -0-, follow prompts, and name the account Hardhat 0, or a name of your choice.    <= <=

+    I highly recommend putting Hardhat in the name of this account to avoid later confusion.

         => =>   Obtain an Etherscan API key for contract verification, and paste it into the `.env`file, replacing the placeholder text.   <= <=
                     Go to: